ClaytonSiby/helm_bookstore_api/README.md

 This is a user-friendly API using Django Rest Framework (DRF) for a bookstore management system.
 The main idea is to offer a bunch of useful functions for handling book information effortlessly.
 Users can do everything from adding, viewing, and updating, to removing book details.
 Plus, it also offers a neat feature where users can neatly organize their booklists by creating categories.

+>> The API is well documented for each endpoint [here](https://app.swaggerhub.com/apis-docs/CLAYTONSIBY_1/BookstoreAPI/1.0.0)

 ## API Endpoints Available

 | Http Verb    | ApiEndpoint              | Usage                        |